The Most Comprehensive

 A UDT enters into RESTORATION territory when, in addition to service and/or repair, it requires or the owner requests:

 Recoat the original finish of the watch case frame and bezel outer ring.
 The UDT originally came with a black chromium-based Teflon finish.
-We can recoat the watch with black Teflon, Ceramic or Cerakote finishes.
-We can also do other colors besides black, such as olive drab, dessert tan, camo patterns, you name it.
+FACT.
+(According to the information printed in the original UDT owner's manual.)
+We can bead blast and recoat the Chronosport UDT with a proprietary blend of black synthetic fluoropolymer of tetrafluoroethylene (Teflon) and chromium or Norrell Armor-Tuff.
+We can also do other colors besides black, such as olive drab, dessert tan, camo patterns, upon request.
 Visit our UDT Teflon recoat page here.

 Replace the original pusher bodies and/or case tube (if required) with stainless components - superior to the original parts.